alejomejia/ghost-image-exporter/README.md

 # 🖼️ Ghost Image Exporter Tool

-A Node.js utility to download and organize images from a Ghost blog export file.
+A NodeJS utility to download and organize images from a Ghost blog export file.

 ## 📝 Description